walkeknow/flip-to-know/README.md

 # Flip To Know

 A React Native app allowing users to create and answer custom flashcard based quizzes

 ## Features

-- quizzes on various topics are displayed as card decks on the homescreen
+- quizzes on different topics are displayed as card decks on the homescreen
 - every question in a deck is displayed as a flashcard with the question on the front and answer on the back face
 - when a quiz is complete, the score is displayed with an option to retake the quiz
 - you can create your own deck on any topic and assign it a color
 - new question-answer pairs can be added to a deck
 - a daily notification is sent to your device reminding you to complete at least one quiz

-## How to use
+## Installation and Usage

-- Install the latest version of `expo-cli` using `npm i -g expo-cli`
+- Get the latest version of `expo-cli` using `npm i -g expo-cli`
 - Navigate to the project directory and run `yarn add expo`
 - Run the development server with `yarn start`
 - Press `i` or `a` to open the app on iOS or Android respectively

+## License

+The contents of this repository are covered under the [MIT License](LICENSE).

+## Expo
-This app makes use of [Expo SDK 38](https://dev.to/expo/expo-sdk-38-is-now-available-5aa0)
+This app was built using [Expo SDK 38](https://dev.to/expo/expo-sdk-38-is-now-available-5aa0)